 But everyone knew Edsel was finished, so it's a wonder that any of the '60s got built.
 Some almost didn't.
 The ragtop Ranger saw but 76 copies, the nine-passenger Villager a mere 59.
 Thus ended Detroit's biggest and most public flop since the Tucker.

 "Edsel" now shows up in dictionaries as a synonym for "loser" -- unfortunate considering the great legacy of Edsel Ford.
 But though Dearborn reportedly spent $250 million on the project, it wasn't a total loss.
 Expanding plants for Edsel production left Ford with surplus capacity that came in mighty handy when its new 1960 Falcon immediately ran away with the compact market.

 Had it been a truly different car introduced three to five years either side of 1958, the Edsel might be with us yet.
 Instead, it's become a monument to the cynicism of an age when Detroit thought buyers didn't know -- or care -- about the difference between style and substance.

-For more articles on defunct cars and other interesting car stuff, check out the links on the next page.
+For more articles on defunct cars and other interesting car stuff, check out the links below.